alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 - "will help developers, commissioners and service providers to know that equality/ethics has been considered."
 [Policy-maker]

+!!! question "Question 4"

-> What do you consider to be the primary disadvantages of the ethical assurance methodology?
+    What do you consider to be the primary disadvantages of the ethical assurance methodology?
 Please specify any aspects of the methodology which you believe require further refinement.

 While it is encouraging to see many positive responses, it is also important to consider critical feedback, as it is here that potential gaps and barriers can be addressed.
 The first critical comment attenuates the positive feedback about the methodology's flexibility noted above:

 - "The open-ended nature of the methodology makes it difficult to know what to include in scope and may pose a difficulty for comparing assurance cases between manufacturers, for instance."
 [Developer]

 This is a valid concern, and is something that can be addressed through argument patterns and guidance on how to operationalise principles through the emphasis on core attributes that can be established throughout the project lifecycle (see below and [chapter 5](chapter-5.md)).

 The second point relates to organisational culture and readiness, and the challenge of considering competing incentive or disincentive structures—a theme also raised in the previous chapter: